kmwtechnology/lucille/lucille-examples/lucille-opensearch-vector-example/README.md

 - Java 11 or higher
 - Maven for building and running the example
 - Google Gemini API key
-- Docker and Docker Compose for running OpenSearch and OpenSearch Dashboards
+- Access to the remote OpenSearch instance on GCP

 ## Complete Setup and Running Guide